spark1217/StockImpulse/CONTRIBUTING.md

 ## What should I know before I get started?

-This repository used to host our homework assignments for CSC-510.
-The content in this repository is designed to translate a lua project into a different programming language.
+This repository used to host our project for CSC-510.
+The content in this repository is designed to be the foundation for a discord bot that handles information regarding stocks, not a completed product.

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for our Homework Repository.
+This section guides you through submitting a bug report for StockImpulse.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 Before creating bug reports, please check the posted issues as you might find out that you don't need to create a new one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).